lsmor/template-advent-of-code/README.md

 The dependencies are chosen to match a typical AoC season.

-With Respect to `hls`, there is an explicit `hie.yaml` because for some reason `hie-bios` doesn't detect that executables are in solutions folder.
+With Respect to `hls`, there is an explicit `hie.yaml` just in case.
+I've had problems in the past with [`common` stanzas](https://github.com/Avi-D-coder/implicit-hie/issues/1).

 ## Contributing